maurineA/phase3-week2-codechallenge/README.md

 # Support and Contact Details

-Incase of any query, need for collaboration or issues with this code, feel free to reach me at maurine.wambui@student.moringaschool.com
+Incase of any queries, need for collaboration or issues with this code, feel free to reach me at maurine.wambui@student.moringaschool.com

 # License